 Carissa L. Tudor

-I am a Ph.D. candidate in comparative politics at Princeton University.
-My research interests span historical and comparative political economy and gender and politics, with a regional focus in Europe.
-My dissertation project examines historical variation in women’s property rights.
-I have an M.S. in Applied Math and Statistics from Georgetown University and a B.A. in Government from Claremont McKenna College.
+I have an M.A. in Politics from Princeton, an M.S. in Applied Math and Statistics from Georgetown University and a B.A. in Government from Claremont McKenna College.
 Before coming to Princeton, I worked at the International Monetary Fund and Federal Reserve Board of Governors.

 My publications include: